angeluriot/Minecraft_clone/README.md

 ![Open Source](https://badges.frapsoft.com/os/v2/open-source.svg?v=103)
 <br/>

-This program uses the concept of the famous game Minecraft.
+This program uses the concept of the famous game Minecraft but with better graphics.
 It procedurally generates an infinite world, the player has an animated character and can break blocks, there are also different biomes and mobs.

 <br/>